 - (51) The establishment of supervisory authorities in Member States, exercising their functions with complete independence, is an essential component of the protection of individuals with regard to the processing of their personal data.
-The supervisory authorities should monitor the application of the provisions adopted pursuant to this Directive and contribute to their consistent application throughout the Union, in order to protect natural persons in relation to the processing of their personal data.
-For that purpose, the supervisory authorities should cooperate with each other and with the Commission. - (52) Member States may entrust a supervisory authority already established under Regulation EU/XXX with the responsibility for the tasks to be performed by the national supervisory authorities to be established under this Directive. - (53) Member States should be allowed to establish more than one supervisory authority to reflect their constitutional, organisational and administrative structure.
-Each supervisory authority should be provided with the financial and human resources, premises and infrastructure, which are necessary for the effective performance of their tasks, including for the tasks related to mutual assistance and co-operation with other supervisory authorities throughout the Union.
-Each supervisory authority should have a separate, public annual budget, which may be part of the overall state or national budget. - (53a) Supervisory authorities should be subject to independent control or monitoring mechanisms regarding their financial expenditure, provided that this financial control does not affect their independence. - (54) The general conditions for the member or members of the supervisory authority should be laid down by law in each Member State and should in particular provide that those members should be either appointed by the parliament or the government or the head of State of the Member State based on a proposal from the government or a member of the government, or the parliament or its chamber, or by an independent body entrusted by Member State law with the appointment by means of a transparent procedure.
-In order to ensure the independence of the supervisory authority, the member or members should act with integrity, refrain from any action incompatible with their duties and should not, during their term of office, engage in any incompatible occupation, whether gainful or not.
-In order to ensure the independence of the supervisory authority, the staff should be chosen by the supervisory authority which may include an intervention by an independent body entrusted by Member State law.
+The supervisory authorities should monitor the application of the provisions adopted pursuant to this Directive and contribute to (...) their consistent application throughout the Union, in order to protect natural persons in relation to the processing of their personal data.
+For that purpose, the supervisory authorities should co-operate with each other and the Commission. - (52) Member States may entrust a supervisory authority already established (...) under Regulation EU/XXX with the responsibility for the tasks to be performed by the national supervisory authorities to be established under this Directive. - (53) Member States should be allowed to establish more than one supervisory authority to reflect their constitutional, organisational and administrative structure.
+Each supervisory authority should be provided with (...) financial and human resources, premises and infrastructure, which are necessary for the effective performance of their tasks, including for the tasks related to mutual assistance and co-operation with other supervisory authorities throughout the Union.

+(53a) (...)
+Supervisory authorities should (...) be subject(...) to independent control or monitoring - (53a) (...)
+Supervisory authorities should (...) be subject(...) to independent control or monitoring mechanisms regarding their financial expenditure, provided that this financial control does not affect their independence. (...) - (54) The general conditions for the member or members of the supervisory authority should be laid down by law in each Member State and should in particular provide that those members should be either appointed by the parliament or the government or the head of state of the Member State concerned or by an independent body entrusted by Member State law with the appointment by means of a transparent procedure (...).